Stochastic Interpolants: A Unifying Framework for Flows and Diffusions: Stochastic interpolant framework

 \item $z$ is a Gaussian random variable independent of $(x_0,x_1)$, i.e. $z\sim {\sf N}(0,\text{\it Id})$ and $z\perp(x_0,x_1)$. \end{enumerate} \end{definition} Eq.~\eqref{eq:bound:dI} states that $I(t, x_0, x_1)$ does not move too fast along the way from $x_0$ at $t=0$ to $x_1$ at $t=1$, and as a result does not wander too far from either endpoint -- this assumption is made for convenience but is not necessary for most arguments below.
 Later, we will find it useful to consider choices for $I$ that are spatially nonlinear, which we show can recover the solution to the Schr\"odinger bridge problem.
 Nevertheless, a simple example that serves as a valid $I$ in the sense of Definition~\ref{def:interp} is given in~\eqref{eq:stoch:interp:lin}.
 The measure $\nu$ allows for a coupling between the two densities $\rho_0$ and $\rho_1$, which affects the properties of the stochastic interpolant, but a simple choice is to take the product measure $\nu(dx_0,dx_1) = \rho_0(x_0) \rho_1(x_1) dx_0dx_1$, in which case $x_0$ and $x_1$ are independent.
 In Section~\ref{sec:practical} we discuss how to design the stochastic interpolant in~\eqref{eq:stochinterp} and state some properties of the corresponding process~$x_t$.
 Examples of stochastic interpolants are also shown in Figure~\ref{fig:example:xt} for various choices of $I$ and $\gamma$.

 \begin{remark}[Comparison with~\cite{albergo2023building}] The main difference between the stochastic interpolant defined in~\eqref{eq:stochinterp} and the one originally introduced in~\cite{albergo2023building} is the inclusion of the latent variable $\gamma(t) z$.
 Many of the results below also hold when we set $\gamma(t)z=0$, but the objective of the present paper is to elucidate the advantages that this additional term provides when neither of the endpoints are Gaussian.
 We note that we could generalize the construction by making $\gamma(t)$ a tensor; here we focus on the scalar case for simplicity.
-Another difference is the possibility to couple $\rho_0$ and $\rho_1$ via $\nu$. \end{remark}
+Another difference is the possibility to couple $\rho_0$ and $\rho_1$ via $\nu$.
+While the latent variable can be drawn from any noise distribution, as we will see, it will be convenient to choose it to be a Gaussian. \end{remark}

 The stochastic interpolant $x_t$ in~\eqref{eq:stochinterp} is a continuous-time stochastic process whose realizations are samples from $\rho_0$ at time $t=0$ and from $\rho_1$ at time $t=1$ by construction.
 As a result, it offers a way to bridge $\rho_0$ and $\rho_1$ -- we are interested in characterizing the law of $x_t$ over the full interval $[0,1]$, as it will allow us to design generative models.
 Mathematically, we want to characterize the properties of the time-dependent probability distribution $\mu(t,dx)$ such that